dylan-lang/opendylan/documentation/hacker-guide/source/runtime.rst

 #.
 There must be a consistent convention for all functions at the
-   *external entry point*, so that functions can be called without the caller having any knowledge knowledge of what they are.
+   *external entry point*, so that functions can be called without the caller having any knowledge of what they are.
 #.
 The code which is executed at external entry points should be shared
    by all functions with similar properties / lambda-lists.
 #.
 The design should make the path from the external entry point to the